Tractability results for integration in subspaces of the Wiener algebra: Lower bound

-\begin{proof} First, let us consider the standard Wiener algebra, i.e., $r(\bsk)=1$ for all $\bsk\in \ZZ^d$, and prove a lower bound on the worst-case error that holds for any quadrature rule $Q_{d,n}$.
+\begin{proof} Recall that, for any deterministic algorithm of the form \eqref{eq:general_quadrature}, there exists a non-adaptive linear algorithm of the form \eqref{eq:quadrature} with no larger worst-case error; see \cite[Theorem 4.7]{NW08}.
+Thus it suffices to prove a lower bound on the worst-case error that holds for any linear quadrature rule.
 Since our argument below is based on construction of a univariate fooling function, let us focus on the case with $d=1$.
-Recalling that our quadrature rule is given by \eqref{eq:quadrature}, if $\sum_{h=0}^{n-1}|c_h|\leq 1/2$ holds, for a constant function $g\equiv 1$, we have $I_1(g)=1, \|g\|=1,$ and also